 - 1 lemon juiced and zested

 - Whisk together the vinegar, soy sauce, honey, chile paste, and garlic.

-- Over medium-high heat, quickly saute sesame seeds in the 3 tsp. oil until seeds have browned (1-2 min).
+- Over medium-high heat, quickly saute sesame seeds in a large skillet with 3 tsp. oil until seeds have browned (1-2 min).
 Whisk into vinegar mixture.